AppImage/docs.appimage.org/source/index.rst

 .. |wip| image:: /_static/img/wip.jpg

-If you're new to AppImage, please read the Introduction.
+If you are new to AppImage, please read the introduction.
 It describes the ideas behind AppImage, shows the motivation, explains why you as a user and/or developer should be interested in AppImages.
 Also, it explains the core concepts of AppImage's design.

 To learn more about *using* AppImages, please read the User Guide.
 If you are interested in building and distributing AppImages or building software that works with AppImages, please check the Developer Guide.